SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 .. image:: combine_batch_grid.png

-In this case the series is a time series.
+In the example shown above the data is a time series with a shifting peak.
+The first part of the series was fitted using the *broad_peak* model, while the rest of the data were fit using the *gaussian_peak* model.
 Unfortunately the time is not listed in the file but the file name contains the information.
-A column can be added manually, in this case called time.
-Clicking on the top of a column will select it.
-Clicking next on the Add button next to the x or y row will add the cell information to use in a plot.
-The axis labels will be automatically populated from the top row information.
-Units can be specified as well using text and a subset of in line Latex.
-Once this is set up, in this case using the peak position from the two different models for the y axis and time on the x axis, one clicks the Plot button.
+As described in :ref:`Grid_Window`, a column can be added manually, in this case called time, and the peak position plotted against time.

 .. image:: combine_batch_plot.png

 Note the discontinuity in the peak position.
-This is due to the fact that the Guassian fit is actually pretty bad and is not actually finding the peak.
+This is due to the fact that the Guassian fit is in fact a pretty bad model of the data and is not actually finding the peak.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

-.. note::  This help document was last changed by Paul Butler, 06April2017
+.. note::  This help document was last changed by Paul Butler, 10 September 2017